Hybrid-X13/Mastema/README.md

 # Mastema

-A mod for the game the Binding of Isaac: Rebirth.
+A mod for the game The Binding of Isaac: Rebirth.

 Adds Mastema, a new character with a tainted version and 26 unlocks.